 - Research must be directly relevant to MDS or related conditions.

-- Research cannot already be fully funded.
+- Research cannot already be partially or fully funded.

 - Overhead cost (in-directs) may not exceed 15% of direct project costs.